runtime-env/runtime-env/README.md

    }
    ```

-   You could use other file name by running `npx runtime-env --env-schema-file-path ...`.
+   You could use other file name by running `npx -p @runtime-env/cli runtime-env --env-schema-file-path ...`.

    Runtime-env uses <a href='https://ajv.js.org/' target='_blank'>Ajv</a> to parse your JSON-schema.